-When you fill out our form, MagnifyMoney will point you toward potential advisors, including robo-advisors, who may be available to work with you.
+By answering a few quick questions, MagnifyMoney will point you toward potential advisors, including robo-advisors, who may be available to work with you.
 Here’s what’s next:

-Once you have provided this information, MagnifyMoney will provide you with a list of the financial advisors on our platform who have shown interest in working with clients like you.
+Once you’ve shared the information above, MagnifyMoney will provide you with a list of financial advisors on our platform who have shown interest in working with clients like you.

-In this age of technology, robo-advisors have risen to become many investors’ go-to when it comes to asset management.
+In this age of technology and convenience, robo-advisors have become many investors’ go-to when it comes to asset management.
 Robo-advisors are online investment management systems, often heavily mobile and app-based.
 They take an automated approach to investing, and most often don’t offer human involvement, instead allowing their algorithms to do the work.
 Robo-advisors also generally charge lower fees and have lower minimum asset requirements.

 Financial advisors, on the other hand, offer a traditional relationship with a professional who personally manages your portfolio.
 Some may also help you manage other aspects of your finances, too.
 Financial advisors can offer a higher level of personalization, though you’ll generally face higher costs for that added customization.